 - Click on the "Login" link in the upper right hand corner of the webpages.
 Then, click on "Off-Campus Login".

-- Log in using your UCSB NetID and password.
+- Log in using your UCSB NetID and password, and then authenticate with Duo.
 You should then go through to the "success" page.

 - When you click on one of the links, the proxy authentication will follow you.
 It breaks when you either use an unproxied bookmark or type in a URL.
-You will be able to tell that the proxy is still active if you see the string "proxy.library.ucsb.edu" in the URL.
+For most databases you will be able to tell that the proxy is still active if you see the string "proxy.library.ucsb.edu" in the URL.

-Starting Somewhere Other then the Library Home Page
+Starting Somewhere Other than the Library Home Page

 - Some people like to use bookmarks or start their research at a point other than the library website.
 For this method, we recommend the Off-Campus bookmark tool.